Search: 428 results

 Verse ConceptsTribes Of IsraelZeal

-Wherefore David said to the Gibeonites, What shall I do for you? and with what shall I make the atonement, that ye may bless the inheritance of the LORD?
+Wherefore David said unto the Gibeonites, What shall I do for you? and wherewith shall I make the atonement, that ye may bless the inheritance of the LORD?

 Verse ConceptsGoldLacking Money

-And they answered the king, The man that consumed us, and that devised against us that we should be destroyed from remaining within the borders of Israel,
+And they answered the king, The man that consumed us, and that devised against us that we should be destroyed from remaining in any of the coasts of Israel,

 Verse ConceptsTrapAttempting To Kill Me